mbaumer/us_hep_funding/docs/_states/NH.md

 Jeanne Shaheen is the #6 Democrat on the Senate Appropriations Subcommittee on Energy and Water Development

-Margaret Wood Hassan is not on any of our key committees
+Margaret Wood Hassan is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received: